aakashkumar1980/apps-microservices/README.md

 GROUP BY departmentId;
 ```

+In Java Streams, you can achieve the same result using Collectors.groupingBy() as shown below:
 ```java
   /** The Collectors.groupingBy() example groups a list of Employee objects by their departmentId and calculates the total salary for each department.
     The first argument to groupingBy() is the key extractor function (Employee::getDepartmentId),